March of the Living

 The March of the Living is an international, educational program that brings Jewish teens from all over the world to Poland on Yom HaShoah, Holocaust Memorial Day, to march from Auschwitz to Birkenau, the largest concentration camp complex built during World War II, and then to Israel to observe Yom HaZikaron, Israel Memorial Day, and Yom Ha'Atzmaut, Israel Independence Day.
 The goal of the March of the Living is for these young people to learn the lessons of the Holocaust and to lead the Jewish people into the future vowing Never Again.

-Applications and a $1000 deposit are due by December 3. actual cost of the program is still to be determined.
-The cost per teen is $3575 (this includes $2000 community gift to off-set the $5575 total package)
+Applications and a $1000 deposit are due by December 3, 2013.
+The actual cost of the program is still to be determined.

 Will I still be eligible for Birthright Israel if I participate in March of the Living?